gilligan-ees-3310-2018/lab_01_documentation/Git_intro.md

 Github and Github Classroom
 ===========================

 Github is a web site devoted to sharing open-source git repositories and allowing paying customers to operate private git repositories.
-As a student, you can get a free educational account that allows you an unlimited number of public repositories for your projects and a limited number of private repositories.
+You can get a free account at <https://github.com> and as a student, you can get some free extra features if you request a student account at <https://education.github.com/discount_requests/new>.

 Github classroom is an add-on service that github offers for teachers, which allows teachers to post assignments on github and then invite students to clone the assignment and then turn in the completed assignment via a private repository.